4cines/corburApp-frontend/README.md

 # corburApp-frontend
-This movile app has to main management the clients, and projects to Corbur bussines.
+This mobile application is intended for primary client and project management for Corbur's business.

+## Status
+In process!

 ## Tecnologies
 TypeScript, React.js, Ionic Famework.

 ## Backend
-This frontend connect with the repository "corburApp-backend".
+This frontend connects to the "corburApp-backend" repository.